telerik/document-processing-docs/libraries/radwordsprocessing/formats-and-conversion/word-file-formats/doc/docformatprovider.md

 {{endregion}}

-And here is how you can import a document from byte array containing the doc document:
+And here is how you can import a document from byte array containing the DOC or DOT document:

 #### **[C#] Example 2: Import document from a byte array**
 {{region cs-radwordsprocessing-formats-and-conversion-doc-docformatprovider_1}}